 But, with the rise of social media and other recruiting platforms, many companies neglect their career page.
 If you haven’t looked at your career page recently, today’s blog post is for you!

-We give you our top tips to build a better career page and bring in more qualified applicants.
+We give you our top tips to build better career page content and bring in more qualified applicants.
 Keep reading!

 1. Use a simple, eye-grabbing design.

 Your career page serves as the first impression of your company for many candidates.
 And, nothing turns people away like a cluttered, unappealing design.
 Unfortunately, this is where some companies make a mistake– they fall into the trap of overcrowding their careers page with information, and thus sacrificing the visual appeal of the page.
 We recommend you keep your career page simple and clean to capture the attention of top candidates—focus only on the information that matters to potential hires.

 Let’s look at a few ways you can improve the visual design of your careers page: